-The DC Child Support Guideline provides the framework for child support calculations.
-However, the Statute allows for departure from the guideline-calculated amount and several exceptions apply.
+The Washington DC Child Support Guideline provides the framework for child support calculations.

 As the child support amount continues until the age of 21, it is essential to have a thorough analysis early on to make sure your child support obligations are not exceeding the guideline amount and that all applicable credits are applied.

-The child support calculations drastically reduces if the child is in your care for 35% or more of the allotted times as presumption of joint custody applies.
+The child support calculations drastically reduce if the child is in your care for 35% or more of the allotted times as presumption of joint custody applies.

 Thus in some aspects the child support liability and the physical custody interrelate and it is paramount to settle both cases if applicable simultaneously.

 It is important to highlight that establishment of legal paternity is prerequisite to any imposition of child support obligation.

 - Voluntary acknowledgment of paternity